lexeii/bbq/README.md

-# bbq
+# BBQ: SliTaz packages cooker

-BBQ: SliTaz packages cooker
+Information about BBQ and recipes is available on the [wiki](https://github.com/lexeii/bbq/wiki).